sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 This section covers inspecting image bands, displaying them as map layers, and creating composite layers with multiple bands, including visible and non-visible spectrum.

-First we are going to visualize a Landsat 9 image of March 21, 2022 over Monrovia.
+First, we are going to visualize a Landsat 9 image of March 21, 2022 over Monrovia.
 You can explore the image in several ways.
 To get started, you can retrieve metadata (descriptive data about the image) by printing the image.

 ```javascript
 var firstImage = ee.Image('LANDSAT/LC09/C02/T1_L2/LC09_200056_20220321');